aredn/documentation/arednHow-toGuides/supernodes.rst

 2. **Uptime stability.** The Supernode should be up 99.999% of the time.
 The location should ideally have backup power and network connectivity, both to the Internet and to the local mesh.

-3. **Solid local mesh connectivity.** As this is the path for all traffic between your local mesh and every other mesh, the connection to your mesh should be at a high-bandwidth location.
+3. **Solid local mesh connectivity.** As this will be the path for all traffic between your local mesh and every other mesh, the connection to your mesh should be at a high-bandwidth location.
 If you are deploying a Supernode with any sort of high-bandwidth backbone, the Supernode should be connected to the backbone.

 Coordinating Supernode Deployments
 ----------------------------------